DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/calculateSummaryValue.md

 ---

-The "Profit/Loss" cell is a difference between "Total Amount" cells in this case.
+The "Profit/Loss" cell displays a difference between "Total Amount" cells in this case.

 ![CalculateSummaryValue: How the cell value is counted](/images/pivotgrid/calculate-summary-value-2.png)